niccloud-tm/niccloud-tm/README.md

 I mostly invest my time working on Cloud projects (Specially AWS) designing infrastructures, building Terraform projects and automating with CI/CD tools like Azure DevOps.

-I also have a deep knowledge in networking and telecommunications, since I have a bachelor degree in Telematics Engineering.
+I also have a deep knowledge in networking and telecommunications, since I have a bachelor's degree in Telematics Engineering.
 My plan is to become an expert in cloud solutions so I can design and adapt to the needs of any type of client.

 ---